During this week's spring break, I'm writing furiously. This post is an earlier--and popular--one that many new readers may have missed.

 By strange circumstances, I decided to set my current novel in medieval Croatia--an unbelievably beautiful place that I must visit before I die.
 In order to learn more about the area in which I'm setting my story, I've used a few different tools.

 Google Earth was my first stop.
 If you've never tried it, this software visually flies you around the world to the place you've selected.
 You can then zoom in fairly closely, depending on the satellite photos available for the area.
 Try your own address for a bird's-eye view of your neighborhood.
+Check here for my post on the cool tools in the latest version of Google Earth.

-Google Maps will give you a map of the area you're researching.
+Google Maps will give you a layout of the area you're researching.
 Click on the little man icon on the zoom bar, and you can place him on any street.
 If photos have been taken on street-level, you'll be able to "walk" along the street, looking around like any other pedestrian.
 This is a great tool to use if you have a novel set in say, San Francisco, but you don't have the money to actually visit.

 For historical maps, I've discovered an excellent site, The David Rumsey Map Collection .
 Here, you can view over 21,000 historical maps from around the world.
 Due to the sophisticated scanning technology used, you can blow them up and drag them around to view them in great detail.
 The maps of your choice can be purchased, as well, but there is no charge for viewing these incredible documents.